varunpravesh/Power-Bi-Dashboards/EDR Analysis/Readme.md

 #### Data Model Overview
-- **TradingData** - This table holds the key information of all the tranasctions of the company for the year 2019 and 2020.
+- **TradingData** - This table holds the key information of all the transactions of the company for the year 2019 and 2020.
 - **ColumnDefinitions** - Short description for all the columns in the TradingData table.
 - **ExchangeRates** - Stores exchange rates for the currencies used in the company's transactions.